Advanced Roadmaps draws a timeline. Taskstreamer builds one that stays true.

-You manually drag issues onto the timeline.
-When priorities change, you manually move them.
-When a dependency slips, you manually adjust downstream work.
-When team capacity changes, you manually rebalance.
+You drag items onto the timeline.
+Priorities shift, you move them.
+A dependency slips, you adjust downstream work.
+Team capacity changes, you rebalance.
+Roadmaps drift out of date within two sprints of the last planning session.

-The sequencing engine calculates optimal positions based on priority, dependencies, and capacity.
-Change a priority?
-The entire roadmap recalculates in milliseconds.
-A dependency slips?
-Downstream work automatically adjusts.
+The calculation engine places items based on priority, dependencies, and capacity.
+Change a priority and the whole roadmap recomputes in milliseconds.
+A dependency slips, downstream work shifts automatically.

 | Feature | Advanced Roadmaps | Taskstreamer |